 AAA and CoC Partnerships to Prevent Homelessness

-One solution to address these issues is through AAA partnerships with continuums of care (CoCs) in the homeless response systems (HRS).
+One solution to address these issues is through AAA partnerships with continuums of care (CoCs) in the homeless response systems.
 These AAA–CoC partnerships are uniquely positioned to stimulate community-level innovations that prevent and reduce homelessness among older adults.
-Such partnerships that already exist have improved access to housing navigation services and preemptively addressed causes of homelessness in at-risk individuals to help prevent the losses of their homes in the first place.
+Existing AAA–CoC partnerships have improved access to housing navigation services and preemptively addressed housing insecurity in at-risk individuals to help prevent the losses of their homes in the first place.

 Why Do AAA–CoC Partnerships Matter?